 - Texas Sheet Cake Frosting

 - More Chocolate Desserts

 If you love all things chocolate like me, you’re going to love this cake.
-It’s perfectly soft and moist, with an amazing fudgy frosting smothered on top.
+It’s perfectly soft and moist (thanks to the sour cream), with a delicious cooked chocolate icing smothered on top.
 Talk about what dreams are made of!
 It’s a top contender for one of my favorite chocolate desserts, along with my homemade brownies and chocolate cupcakes.